ASD-Blueprint/desktop.gov.au/blueprint/office-365.md

 Customer Lockbox address situations where Microsoft Engineers require access to client data within Office 365 to resolve an incident.
 All access requests are recorded for auditing purpose.

-Customer Lockbox requires is included with Microsoft 365 E5 licensing or E5 Compliance licensing.
+Customer Lockbox requires Microsoft 365 E5 licensing or E5 Compliance licensing.

 Customer Lockbox Design Decisions for all agencies and implementation types.